 Lucas Margarit (Buenos Aires, 1966) is a poet, translator, and scholar.
 He has brought out three books of poetry and has written extensively on poetry and poetics, including essays on Beckett, Cavendish, and Shakespeare.
 He is currently a professor of English Literature at the University of Buenos Aires.
 The poems here belong to his El libro de los elementos / The Book of Elements (2007).

 Katherine M. Hedeen’s latest book-length translations include night badly written (Action Books) and tasks (coimpress by Víctor Rodríguez-Núñez and Nothing Out of This World, an anthology of contemporary Cuban poetry.
 She is the Poetry Translation Editor for the Kenyon Review and a two-time recipient of a NEA Translation Project Grant.
 She teaches Spanish and Literary Translation at Kenyon College.

-Established in 2000 and edited by Denise Enck, Empty Mirror is an online literary magazine which publishes new work each Friday.
+Established in 2000 and edited by Denise Enck, Empty Mirror is an online literary magazine that publishes new work each Friday.